WilleLX1/NetSeal/README.md

    connections.

 ## Internet Blocking
-The DLL hooks the Winsock `connect` function using the bundled **MinHook** library.
-Any connection attempts from the target process fail, preventing outbound traffic without modifying firewall rules.
+The DLL hooks several networking functions using the bundled **MinHook** library.
+In addition to the Winsock `connect` function, `IcmpSendEcho` and `IcmpSendEcho2` from **iphlpapi.dll** are intercepted.
+Any connection or ICMP echo request from the target process fails, preventing outbound traffic without modifying firewall rules.

 ## Test App